Snowflake-Labs/terraform-provider-snowflake/pkg/resources/manual_tests/README.md

     - `upgrade_cloned_database`
     - `upgrade_secondary_database`
     - `upgrade_shared_database`
+- Creating an object externally in Snowflake using SQL then import it into the state as a first step of the test (check [handling account null comment](./handling_account_null_comment/handling_account_null_comment.md) for more details).

 ## How to use manual tests
 - Choose the test you want to run and go into the test folder.